Each correctional peace officer (CPO) helps ensure that Albertans have safe and secure communities in which to live, work and raise their families.

 - a chance to help people become contributing members of society

-- keep log book and records
+- maintain accurate and complete records

 A CPO maintains a physical presence on living units and interacts with inmates on a regular basis.
 This position functions in a 24-hour operation with rotating shifts.